WebAssembly/WASI/proposals/filesystem/README.md

 symlinks, and the constraints on filesystem paths, is host-dependent.

-WASI filesystem is not intended to be used as a virtual API for accessing arbitary resources.
+WASI filesystem is not intended to be used as a virtual API for accessing arbitrary resources.
 Unix's "everything is a file" philosophy is in conflict with the goals of supporting modularity and the principle of least authority.

 Many of the ideas related to doing capability-based filesystem sandboxing with